 Like all marketing campaigns, there are best practices you should keep in mind when creating and maintain individual social media accounts.
 Follow the guidelines below to avoid public relations disasters like this one.

 Guidelines and polices are a must when it comes to individual social media accounts.
 Drafting a social media strategy that is communicated to all active participants within your company is very important in order to stay professional and on message.
 A social media strategy should address an overall strategic direction for the organization, best practices, policies, and crisis management protocols to handle any inappropriate or potentially damaging dialogue that occurs.

 Posts to individual accounts need to be relevant to your business.
 Posting about cooking shows or celebrity gossip on a Twitter feed targeted to laboratory managers is probably not going to help your brand, and in some cases, may even hurt it.
 Reminding individual social media users to keep posts close to the topic area your company supports is crucial for gaining followers and influence in the social media sphere.
 Even more, employees need to be mindful that any opinions or personal information they disclose about themselves or colleagues may be linked to the organization’s name.
 As such, ensure the company’s social media strategy clearly outlines policy that manages this sphere in a clean, simple way.

-For more social media marketing advice from the C&EN Media Group, check out Why It’s Worth Tweeting and The Right Way to Go Digital: 3 Steps to Effective Science Marketing on the Web.
+For more social media marketing advice from the C&EN Media Group, check out The Right Way to Go Digital: 3 Steps to Effective Science Marketing on the Web.
 Feel free to follow Wendy at @Wndywise or @CENMediaGroup for more tips and best practices for the scientific marketer.

 Manager, Webinars and Lead Gen, C&EN